George Pinker: Wellbeing of Women

-Surgeon and gynecologist to the Queen
+Surgeon and gynaecologist to the Queen

 In 1973 he succeeded Sir John Peel as surgeon gynaecologist to Queen Elizabeth II.
-The youngest person to be appointed to the post, he delivered nine royal babies: Earl of Ulster; Lady Rose Windsor; Lady Davina Windsor; Lord Frederick Windsor; Lady Gabriella Windsor; Peter Phillips; Zara Phillips; Prince William; and Prince Harry.
+The youngest person to be appointed to the post, he delivered nine royal babies: the Earl of Ulster, Lady Davina Windsor, and Lady Rose Gilman; Lord Frederick Windsor and Lady Gabriella Kingston; Peter Phillips and Zara Tindall; Prince William, and Prince Harry.
 All of these births took place at St. Mary's Hospital, Paddington, a significant break with royal tradition as all prior royal births had taken place at a royal residence.
 In 1990, he was replaced by Marcus Setchell CVO.

 Honours

 Pinker was appointed a CVO in 1983, and a KCVO in 1990.
-In the same year he authored the book 'Preparing for Pregnancy'.
+In the same year, he authored the book 'Preparing for Pregnancy'.
 In 1991 he edited 'Clinical Gynecological Oncology'.
-He also contributed to several books - Diseases of Women by Ten Teachers (1964), Obstetrics by Ten Teachers (1964), A Short Textbook of Obstetrics and Gynaecology (1967).
+He also contributed to several books: Diseases of Women by Ten Teachers (1964), Obstetrics by Ten Teachers (1964), A Short Textbook of Obstetrics and Gynaecology (1967).

 Personal life

 Pinker married former nurse Dorothy Emma Russell in London on 31 March 1951.
-The couple had four children: Catherine & Ian (twins), Robert and William.
+The couple had four children: twins Catherine and Ian, Robert, and William.
 His wife died in 2003.

 Pinker enjoyed all music, but particularly opera.
 He became assistant concert director of Reading Symphony Orchestra, and then in 1988 vice-president of the London Choral Society.
 He was a keen skier, sailor, gardener and hill-walker.